R3D-R4V3N/Formula1-Top3-Prediction/README.md

 - team championship position after each race
 - relative qualifying time delta in seconds
 - relative qualifying time delta as a percentage of pole time
+- drivers without a valid qualifying time are labelled as `no-time` for these deltas

 The script writes the prepared dataset to `f1_data_2022_to_present.csv` in the current directory.